galaxyproject/training-material/topics/visualization/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 >    > </ol>
 >    > </details>
 >    {: .question}
-> 8. **Sort** {% icon tool %}: Look up for this tool in the search bar, and select it
-> 9. The values of differential expression are stored on column 10, we will sort (descending) all records on the basis of their value at the 10th column
+> 8. **Sort** {% icon tool %}: Look up for this tool in the search bar, and select it.
+The values of differential expression are stored on column 10, we will sort (descending) all records on the basis of their value at the 10th column
-> 10. Select the filtered table as the input, and provide the column on which the records have to be sorted, the sorting flavor, and the order
+> 9. Select the filtered table as the input, and provide the column on which the records have to be sorted, the sorting flavor, and the order
 >
 >    > ### {% icon question %} Questions
 >    > 1.
 Since the start of our filtering process, how many records now represent the significant subset for extracting informations?